Strategic Enrollment Services

-Bridgette Decent serves the University of Memphis as the Director of Institutional Research.
+Dr. Bridgette Decent serves the University of Memphis as the Associate Vice Provost for Strategic Analytics.
 She collaborates with others across campus to provide official reporting, data analysis, business intelligence, and predictive analytics in support of cross-university strategic initiatives.
 Bridgette has led the office since 2017.

 Assistant Vice Provost of Institutional Effectiveness, Accreditation, and Academic Assessment